y9c/pseudoU-BIDseq/docs/Step-by-step-instruction.md

 >     rRNA genes and non-coding small RNA genes (snoRNA, miRNA, tRNA, ...) of the species you study can be downloaded from NCBI database and used as the reference in this step.
 >     An example dataset for mouse (Mus musculus) can be downloaded from this [LINK](https://github.com/chelab/db/raw/main/reference_sequence/Mus_musculus.GRCm39.sncRNA.fa.gz).
 >
->     💡 Mapping to genes before mapping reads into genome is a strategy to improved accurary to removed putative false possitives.
+>     💡 Mapping to genes before mapping reads into genome is a strategy to get rid of false possitives and increase detection sensitivity on multiple-copies genes.
 More details are explained in the paper.
 >
 >     💡 The bowtie2 index for **genes** is optional, and if it is not provided, the pipeline will generate bowtie2 index automatically.
 >